Howie66/tidb/code_review_guide.md

 * Remember to praise when the code quality exceeds your expectation.

-* It isn't necessarily wrong if the coder's solution is different than yours.
+* It isn't necessarily wrong if the coder's solution is different from yours.

 * Refer to the code style document when necessary.